|

 returned to their families or buried in unmarked graves in various

-I have found no evidence that they still exist today).
+the materials used in city reconstruction.
 The postcard view above shows the Ehrentempel after

 the columns were blown and the roofs collapsed.
 All of the rubble was